dev-mat-4522/dev-mat-4522/README.md

 > Quantum Computing Intern @ AICTE–EduSkills Academy

 $ fun_fact
-> Simulated an EVM-style distributed ledger from scratch, then went and
+> Built a Sampling & Aliasing Demonstrator app, then went on to
-> won a national quantum hackathon two months later.
+> win a national quantum computing hackathon.

 $ echo $MOTTO
 > "Learn the theory deep enough to build with it, not just talk about it."